Kinesis Data Streams vs Firehose – Comparison

 Amazon Data Firehose (formerly Kinesis Data Firehose)

-• Amazon Data Firehose automatically scales to match the throughput of the data and requires no ongoing administration or need to write applications or manage resources
+• Amazon Data Firehose automatically scales to match the throughput of the data (gigabytes per second or more) and requires no ongoing administration or need to write applications or manage resources.

-• is a data transfer solution for delivering real-time streaming data to destinations such as S3, Redshift, OpenSearch Service, OpenSearch Serverless, Apache Iceberg tables, Snowflake, Splunk, and third-party HTTP endpoints.
+• is a data transfer solution for delivering real-time streaming data to destinations such as S3, Redshift, OpenSearch Service, OpenSearch Serverless, Apache Iceberg Tables, Amazon S3 Tables, Snowflake, Splunk, and third-party HTTP endpoints.

 • is NOT Real Time, but Near Real Time as it supports batching and buffers streaming data to a certain size (Buffer Size in MBs) or for a certain period of time (Buffer Interval in seconds) before delivering it to destinations.